MohamedHakem/MohamedHakem/README.md

 * I speak: JavaScript, Python, SQL, ➗ Maths, English and Arabic
 * I'm currently:

-   🧠  Learning Next.js & Node.js, in-depth
+   🧠  Learning Node.js, in-depth

    🚀  Building my portfolio

-   ✍ Writing my first article
+   ✍  Solving one Algorithms/DS problem everyday

    🤝  Open to collaborate on any React/Next.js projects (💡 open-source are welcome)

    📘   Reading "You Don't Know JavaScript" book series (YDKJS)

    🎯  Job Hunting, If you have a new adventure for me, DM me.
-(Thank you 🙏)
+Thanks!

    🖥️  See my code at ➡️ GitHub.com/mohamedhakem